We Value Your Privacy

 The Final Girl trope has taken the horror genre by storm.
 We watch them fight for their lives and hobble away right before the credits roll.
 But how much do we truly know about them?
 About their state of mind?

-This beautiful poetry collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
+One of my favorite horror poetry books, this beautiful collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
 Opening up their stories to examine their roles in a context of feminism, sexuality, violence, empowerment, and healing, this book follows these beloved fictional characters on a deeply personal journey.
 From Halloween's Laurie Strode to The Witch's Thomasin, readers walk a poetic path of reclaiming feminine monstrosity.

 how to recognize a demon has become your friend